atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 ![12](https://github.com/user-attachments/assets/bad59397-35a1-4635-9781-c6419bde4a00)

-####FIGURE 2
+FIGURE 2

-####Result: The code outputs the rows that contain missing values across any of the columns:

-####In the result shown, 5 rows are displayed with missing values in various columns like Age, Gender, Years of Experience, and Salary.
+Result: The code outputs the rows that contain missing values across any of the columns.In the result shown, 5 rows are displayed with missing values in various columns like Age, Gender, Years of Experience, and Salary.